VSZM/ELTE_Adatbanyaszat_es_Gepi_tanulas/lecture_notes/practice_9.md

 **As we can see the best model is the RBF kernel based Support Vector Machine, but Decision Tree is also a very strong competitor despite it's simplicity**

+### **Exercise**

+Try to do the exercises from the previous practice but with the new models learned today.
+Tune each model using a test set and compare their predictive performance on a validation set.